MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Papers/Uncertainty in Deep Learning.md

 # Introduction
 In many scenarios it's important to be able to tell how certain we are about a model output: is it making sensible predictions or guessing at random?
-If we train a model on a dataset, and then provide a datapoint that lies outside the training data distribution, the model should give me a prediction, but also tell me its uncertainty/confidence about it: if it's under-confident or falsely over-confident.
+If we train a model on a dataset, and then provide a data point that lies outside the training data distribution, the model should give me a prediction, but also tell me its uncertainty/confidence about it: if it's under-confident or falsely over-confident.

 ### Types of uncertainties: